grantcarthew/node-perj/README.md

 ## Rational

-After having some performance issues with a popular Node.js logging package I decided to switch to another logging package that is advertised as blasing fast called [pino][pino-url].
+After having some performance issues with a popular Node.js logging package I decided to switch to another logger that is advertised as blasing fast called [pino][pino-url].
+It's great and you should check it out.

-I must say `pino` seems like a great package.
-I worked with it for a while however there are a number of things which I dislike about `pino`.
-I started to try and contribute to fix some of the issues.
-The authors were helpful.
-After working on a pull request and submitting it I changed my mind and decided to write `perj`.

-Why the name `perj`?
-Mostly becasue the name `perj` was already taking on NPM.
+There were a couple of things I found a little restrictive within the `pino` API.
+Specifically I wanted to be able to log content in any order without being tied down to a fixed argument list.
+I also wanted to ensure all extra log data was nested under a root property.

+Using `pino` as a yard stick I created `perj` to meet my goals.

 ## Function

 ## API

+These documents are not complete.
+Do not read below.

 ### perj.create(options)